I started writing on Medium on March 25, 2018 after someone recommended I try publishing on Medium to drive traffic to This Online World.

 But, never discount the power of owning your own platform.
 It lets you get more creative with monetization, build a brand, and even sell your website down the line for an exit strategy.

+My final advice is to give Medium a try and put some content up to see what happens.
 But, never be afraid to start your own blog either.
 You never know what can happen, and it’s so low risk I figure it’s something everyone should try once!

 Ready to start your own blog?